Scottish social housing charter

 The first Charter came into effect on 1 April 2012 and was reviewed during 2016.
 This revised Charter was approved on 5 October 2022 and became effective from 1 November 2022.

 The Charter will help to improve the quality and value of services that social landlords provide for their tenants and other customers.

 For more information on the Charter please visit Scottish Government: Scottish Social Housing Charter.

 Annual housing services performance report to tenants

-The Annual Performance Reports to Tenants (PDF 380Kb) is designed to keep tenants, service users and other customers of East Ayrshire Council's Housing Service informed of our performance and how we are progressing towards meeting the outcomes of the Scottish Social Housing Charter.
+The Annual Performance Report to Tenants (PDF 632Kb) is designed to keep tenants, service users and other customers of our Housing Service informed of our performance and how we are progressing towards meeting the outcomes of the Scottish Social Housing Charter.

 This report takes account of best practice and the content has been developed and agreed in consultation with the East Ayrshire Federation.

 If there is anything you would like to see in future performance reports please let us know by contacting the Customer Liaison Team.

 You can provide feedback by filling in the online survey below: